donguyenvt/YummyTweet/README.md

 Describe any challenges encountered while building the app.

-- Auto Layout always takes a lot of time.
+- Auto Layout for image view: full size view, and in case no image at all
 -

 ## License